mswjs/msw/README.md

 - This library intercepts requests on the network level, which means _after_ they have been performed and "left" your application.
 As a result, the entirety of your code runs, giving you more confidence when mocking;
 - Imagine your application as a box.
 Every API mocking library out there opens your box and removes the part that does the request, placing a blackbox in its stead.
 Mock Service Worker leaves your box intact, 1-1 as it is in production.
 Instead, MSW lives in a separate box next to yours;
 - No more stubbing of `fetch`, `axios`, `react-query`, you-name-it;
-- You can reuse the same mock definition for unit, integration, and E2E testing.
+- You can reuse the same mock definition for the unit, integration, and E2E testing.
 Did we mention local development and debugging?
 Yep.
 All running against the same network description without the need for adapters of bloated configurations.

 ### Usage example